 P-Athletic Management Course #5660

-Level: 10-12

 Length: Year (10 credits) repeat for credit

-Prerequisite: Teacher recommendation
+Teacher recommendation Prerequisite:

-Graduation: Elective Credit

-College Prep: Elective (g) requirement

-Athletic Management is a course which introduces students to the skills

-ls necessary for success in the athletic world.
+Athletic Management is a course which introduces students to the skills necessary for success in the athletic world.
 Student will learn steps necessary to run effective athletic programs and events.
 Course topics include philosophy, legal issues, game management including incorporation of technology such as press releases and webcasting, athletic field management and athletic survey of middle schools, high school, college, and professional programs.
 Students will patriciate in a variety of projects throughout the course which will enhance the overall athletic and academic experience of the campus.

-Basic Electronic s Course #5197
+Basic Electronics Course #5197

-Level: 9-12

-Length: Semester (5 credits)

-Prerequisite: None

-Graduation: Elective credit

-Students learn the e fundamentals of electricity and how it is used and

-controlled in elect ronic circuits.
-Students learn practical skills for solving
+Students learn the fundamentals of electricity and how it is used and controlled in electronic circuits.
+Students learn practical skills for solving real-life problems.

-real-life problems.
 Students write explanations of component and circuit functions as part of ongoing lab work.
 For the final project, students construct (solder) a circuit board project and complete a written report explaining how it works.